Learn how easy it is to build automated trading strategies using Build Alpha's point and click interface. No programming necessary.

 The display on the right shows how the selected strategy did per day of the week, per month of the year, per quarter of the year and per year.
 These are cumulative totals for the history of the test dates.

 These displays can help you find periods of time that may require further attention or seasonal edges that can be exploited.

 Randomized Out of Sample testing is a simple check that a strong trend in our out of sample test period did not contribute too greatly to our favorable out of sample results.
 For example, it may be very easy for a strategy to pass out of sample tests if the underlying price data exhibits a very strong up trend.

-Minimum Variance Portfolio or Modern Portfolio Theory is a simple test that generates optimal weights to give each strategy inside the portfolio in order to optimize the portfolio’s risk-adjusted return or Sharpe Ratio.
+Minimum Variance Portfolio or Modern Portfolio Theory is a simple test that optimizes your portfolio giving each strategy inside the portfolio an optimal weight in order to optimize the portfolio’s risk-adjusted return or Sharpe Ratio.

 The trader or money manager can scroll over the points on the graph and view the individual weights given to each strategy to create that specific point.